OSInside/kiwi/doc/source/commands/result_bundle.rst

 --id=<bundle_id>

   Bundle ID.
-It be a free-form text, and it is appended to the image version information as part of the result image filename.
+It is a free-form text appended to the image version information as part of the result image filename.

 --target-dir=<directory>